vedanthv/data-engg-docs/docs/databricks.md

 - Move the entire database to Databricks and then execute logic on the currently active cluster.

 - Pushing the query to an external database and only transfer results back to Databricks.

+- There will be network transfer latency while moving data back and forth between databricks and DWH.
+- Queries will not run well on big tables.

 ### Cleaning Data using Spark